Springest/idid/README.md

 ## Todo

 1. Write some more tests for mail delivery configurations.
-2. Keeping of dones locally for easy review.
-3. Off-line support (queue dones and send later).
+2. Off-line support (queue dones and send later).
-4. Support for iDoneThis personal.
+3. Support for iDoneThis personal.

 ## Contributing